-Note that many of these specifications can be seen in their features list and many also include direct access to popular online services that connect directly to the Internet or your home network so a computer is not necessary even if your other components do not have net access built-in!
+Note that many of these specifications can be seen in their features list, and many include direct access to popular online services that connect directly to the Internet or your home network.
+Hence, a computer is not necessary even if your other components do not have net access built-in!

 There are many internet-enabled devices available that will provide it.

-Think of them as doorways to huge entertainment stores that will let you shop from the couch some offer access to multiple services like Netflix, Facebook, Hulu or Amazon Prime while others are dedicated to one service online entertainment which is evolving very rapidly.
+Think of them as doorways to vast entertainment stores that will let you shop from the couch.
+Some offer access to multiple services like Netflix, Facebook, Hulu, or Amazon Prime, while others are dedicated to one service online entertainment, which is evolving very rapidly.

 Faster connections new technologies and expanded capabilities, your home theater installation is a key to online exploring.